audrey617/CS6210-Advanced-Operating-Systems-Notes/L05_Distributed Systems.md

 </li>
 </ul>
 <br><br>
-<p><b>Note: Can we construct deterministic distributed algorithms using Lamport's clock which is inherently non-deterministic?
+<p><b>OH Note: Can we construct deterministic distributed algorithms using Lamport's clock which is inherently non-deterministic?
 The answer is yes!
 It is a tool to use partial order, come out total order, breaking tie when you have to </b></p>
+<br><br>

+<p><b>OH Note: Lamport's ME algorithm hinges on 1)happened before relationship 2) messages going in-order between any two nodes 3)no loss of messages </b></p>
 <br><br>

 # L05c: Latency Limits
 <h2>1.
 Latency Limits Introduction</h2>